MK Isacco: Music career

 In 2020, he founded his own label, ISACCO Production, and released the single zunguza featuring Guinean artist Lil Sako.

 His debut album, On s’amuse, was released in September 2021 and contains eight tracks.
 A second album is planned for late 2025, with several collaborations with Kenyan artists.

 His work continues to receive media attention in Rwanda and Kenya, affirming his place in the African diaspora music scene.

 Performances

-That same year, Isacco performed on numerous prestigious stages, alongside renowned artists:
+That same year, MK Isacco performed on numerous prestigious stages, alongside renowned artists: